All Episodes

 That's it.

-So the that that's the first part of this issue.
+So that's the first part of this issue.

-The second part that needs to be uh brought to light is is the testing requirements that the CPSC is putting in place.
+The second part that needs to be brought to light is the testing requirements that the CPSC is putting in place.

 And they put a reprieve of one year on these requirements.

-But the fact of the matter is is that each and every component of one of these kids' products, and it can be a motorcycle or it can be anything, but as of February of 2010, each and every component has to be tested by a third party government accredited laboratory.
+But the fact of the matter is, is that each and every component of one of these kids' products, and it can be a motorcycle or it can be anything.

 And we've done some initial looks into this.

-We've uh obviously tested a lot of our parts already uh from non-accredited labs because the the accreditation process isn't even done yet.
+We've obviously tested a lot of our parts already from non-accredited labs because the accreditation process isn't even done yet.

-Why don't you pass the uh prices on along and the uh you know amor amortize it over an annual bunch of sales, pass it along to the buyers?
+Why don't just pass the prices on along and Amortize it over an annual bunch of sales, pass it along to the buyers.

 Sure, sure.

-I mean that's I think that's the mindset of of the people that it wrote the legislation, but you and I both know that that's uh that that doesn't work that way.
+I mean, I think that's the mindset of the people that wrote the legislation, but you and I both know that that doesn't work that way.

 Yeah, sure.

-Well, now let me ask you you've you've done a lot of look into this uh or looking into this.
+Well, now, let me ask, you've done a lot of look into this, or looking into this.

 But that's a real possibility with you, isn't it?

-I think dirt bikes and and ATVs got brought to the forefront mostly because the companies uh and and I'm not speaking of of my own company in this case, but the other big companies that are in this business uh are big targets.
+I think dirt bikes and ATVs got brought to the forefront mostly because the companies, and I'm not speaking of my own company in this case, but the other big companies that are in this business are big targets.

-So they've now you see you just you just mentioned one of the motivation uh ideas for doing something like this.
+So they've now you just mentioned one of the motivation ideas for doing something like this.

-This is this is a pure payback to the trial lawyers for their uh loyal support, hefty donations to the Democrats.
+This is a pure payback to the trial lawyers for their loyal support, hefty donations to the Democrats.

 And why didn't you tell us these were dangerous if you ate them?

-So that's one of the inspirations for legislation like this is to provide a target rich environment for um for trial lawyers who need movement.
+So that's one of the inspirations for legislation like this is to provide a target-rich environment for trial lawyers who need movement.

 They need movement.